ironhack-labs/lab-javascript-chronometer/README.md

 Our chronometer logic is done, and it works perfectly!
 Now we need to set the visual components.

 In this iteration, your goal is to create a new chronometer and use its methods (which we previously defined in `chronometer.js`) while interacting with the DOM.
-Example: when clicked, the `start` button invokes `startClick()` method.
+Example: when clicked, the `start` button invokes `start()` method.

 As you can see, we have two different buttons: `start` and `clear`.
 These are the button values when the chronometer is not running.
 When the chronometer is running, the start button will change its behavior to stop the chronometer.
 In contrast, the reset button will change to split.